liceduartt/saves/README.md

 Tarefas realizadas:

-A Larissa ficou responsável por fazer parte do código.
+A Larissa fez a parte do cadastro e listar
-A Rafaely fez a outra parte do código.
+A Rafaely fez a parte do vacinar
-A Letícia fez a pesquisa do código e ajudou a preparar a apresentação.
+A Letícia fez a parte do excluir
-A Alicia ficou encarregada de preparar a apresentação e testar e enviar o código.
+A Alicia fez a parte do menu e editar